Skip to main content Skip to complementary content

 Moving a data connection will affect apps that use the data connection and the app users.
 It is important to ensure that app users can continue working with the apps after a move.
 Reloads might need to be recreated and data connection credentials reinstated.
 When you move a data connection, both you (the admin) and the data connection owner must both have, at minimum, edit permissions on the space to which you are moving the data connection.

-Data connections can be moved from a shared to a managed space and from a managed to a shared space.
+Data connections can be moved between shared, managed, and data spaces.
 A tenant admin, analytics admin, or data admin can move a data connection, from any of the space types to which they have access, to their personal space.

-To move a data connection to a shared space, you and the data connection owner must also have one of the following space roles in the shared space to which you are moving the connection:
+• You and the data connection owner must have one of the following space roles in the target shared space:

 • Owner